-- 2. The Digital Services Coordinator of the Member State where the out-of-court dispute settlement body is established shall, at the request of that body, certify the body, where the body has demonstrated that it meets all of the following conditions: - (a) it is impartial and independent of online platforms and recipients of the service provided by the online platforms; - (b) it has the necessary legal expertise in relation to the issues arising in one or more particular areas of illegal content, or in relation to the application and enforcement of terms and conditions of one or more types of online platforms, allowing the body to contribute effectively to the settlement of a dispute; - (c) it offers the dispute settlement that is easily accessible through electronic communication technology; - (d) it is capable of settling dispute in a swift, efficient, transparent and cost-effective manner and in at least one official language of the Union; - (e) it offers the dispute settlement that takes place in accordance with clear and fair rules of procedure and sufficient confidentiality safeguards; - (e a) where applicable, particular legal expertise in relation to the applicable laws relating to freedom of expression and its limitations and the applicable case law, including the case law of the European Court of Human Rights.
+- 2. The Digital Services Coordinator of the Member State where the out-of-court dispute settlement body is established shall, at the request of that body, certify the body, where the body has demonstrated that it meets all of the following conditions: - (a) it is impartial and independent of online platforms and recipients of the service provided by the online platforms; - (b) it has the necessary expertise in relation to the issues arising in one or more particular areas of illegal content, or in relation to the application and enforcement of terms and conditions of one or more types of online platforms, allowing the body to contribute effectively to the settlement of a dispute; - (c) the dispute settlement is easily accessible through electronic communication technology; - (d) it is capable of settling dispute in a swift, efficient and cost-effective manner and in at least one official language of the Union; - (e) the dispute settlement takes place in accordance with clear and fair rules of procedure.